 Now to clarify, this isn’t meant to be like a “Top Ten Anime Songs” type of post; I’m not looking to cover songs that are a perfect blend of music and art that “transcend the medium” or whatever.
 To be frank, I ain’t nearly smart enough to cover that.
 This post is just a random assortment of music I’ve stumbled upon over the years that for whatever reason I still enjoy.
 So, yeah…enjoy, or whatever.

 CLOSER by Joe Inoue — Naruto Shippuden Opening 4

 Despite the hours I’ve sunk into the books, TV show, and movies, I personally find Naruto to be just kind of okay.
 Still, over the years I kept up with the series and watched for new openings, which lead me to CLOSER.
 I’m not sure how to categorize this one: the music is loud and triumphant, but at the same time if you know your Naruto you know the series is covering a real somber moment in these episodes.
 It’s kind of a bummer, but it also gets my blood pumping every time I hear it.

 FLYERS by Bradio — Death Parade

-This opening — heck, this whole series — came right the heck outta nowhere for me.
+This opening — really, this whole series — came right the heck outta nowhere for me.
 First off the tone of this opening, all happy fun times and dancing, does not match the tone of the series at all.
 Maybe it’s the fact that the opening is so much brighter and cheerier than the actual show that makes it so entertaining.
-Well, that, and the fact that the opening by itself is practically a work of art all by itself with perfectly synced music and beautiful animation.
+Well, that, and the fact that the opening is practically a work of art all by itself with perfectly synced music and beautiful animation.
 Even when the show is at it’s most downbeat this opening instantly perks me up.

 ALL THE WAY by Mikuni Shimokawa — Kino’s Journey (2003)